lammps/lammps/doc/src/Fortran.rst

    energy units as determined by the current :doc:`units <units>` settings and is the **total** energy of the contribution.
-Thus, when running in parallel, all MPI processes have to call this function with the **same** value, and this will be returned as scalar property of the fix external instance when accessed in LAMMPS input commands or from variables.
+Thus, when running in parallel, all MPI processes have to call this function with the **same** value, and this will be returned as a scalar property of the fix external instance when accessed in LAMMPS input commands or from variables.

    Please see the documentation for :doc:`fix external <fix_external>` for more